-In June 1972, Eric Faulkner (lead guitarist) joined the band and then Les McKeon (1973) replaced Nobby Clarke, and Stuart “Woody” Wood (rhythm guitar).
+In June 1972, Eric Faulkner (lead guitarist) joined the band and then Les McKeown (1973) replaced Nobby Clarke, and Stuart “Woody” Wood (rhythm guitar) joined the band.
 This stabilised the quintet's line up.
 Their next three singles flopped but in 1974 they had a minor hit with "Remember (Sha La La La)."

 From this point forward the Rollers became a teen sensation in Great Britain with everyone of them dressed in plaid.
-The tartan clad Rollers won a song contest, sponsored by Radio Luxembourg with a song called "Mañana. " which proved popular in Europe and Israel thereby spreading their appeal.
+The tartan clad Rollers won a song contest, sponsored by Radio Luxembourg with a song called "Mañana. " which proved popular in Europe and Israel spreading their appeal and ensuring global success.